 - No mandatory driver’s license suspension,

-- Won’t disqualify driver from working as a taxi, limo or ride-sharing driver, and
+- Will not disqualify you from working as a taxi, limo or ride-sharing driver, and

-- Won’t increase penalties if the driver is arrested for DUI again in the future.
+- Will not increase penalties if you are arrested for DUI again in the future.

 Call us or complete the form on this page to discuss your case in confidence with a lawyer.